adisarip/DS_Project/implementation/README.md

 >- './bin/' : Directory containing the executable binary files.
 >- './test/' : Directory containing the test data
 >- Graph.h/cpp : A class implementing the graph algorithm for computing Minimum Spanning Tree.
->- GraphUtils.h/cpp : Implementation of Union-Find data structure, used while computing MST.
+>- Node.h/cpp  : A class defining the Process Node and its internal methods.
 >- TerminationDetection.cpp : Main file to compute the MST and initiate the termination detection algorithm.
 >- Run the command **'make clean; make'** from the parent directory to create the executable binaries.